 The exfoliation stage is one of the most important of his routine.
 She is even the one who gives results almost instantly.
 Indeed, a good exfoliator effectively rid our skin of the thousands of dead cells it produces per day and can make it dull and rough.
 A well exfoliated skin absorbs much better products that are applied, but be careful, before jumping on any product where the word scrub scrub is registered, it is important to know the types of products that the market tells us. offer and the real effects they can have on the skin.
 There are mechanical scrubs, which include everything that requires scrubbing action, and chemical exfoliants that use enzymes or acids to dissolve dead skin cells.

-Mechanical exfoliants are mainly in the form of a cleaner with micro beads or granules.
-Although it is very common on tablets, it is advisable to be careful with this type of exfoliants.
+Mechanical exfoliants are mainly in the form of a micro pearl or granule cleaner.
+Although being very common on tablets, it is advisable to be careful with this type of exfoliants.
 Electric brushes, such as Clarisonic, and washcloths are also part of the mechanical type, but will be the subject of a more specific article.

 Mechanical exfoliants can only act on the superficial layer of the skin.
 Despite the beliefs and some advertisements, they can not eliminate blackheads or "unclog" pores!
 Most "scrubs" consist of microbeads or fruit core granules.
 They are applied to the face and gently massaged to remove superficial deposits.
 The problem is that they are often too abrasive (sandpaper on the face).
 They cause more harm than good.
 The granules are often irregular and very hard.
 When rubbed on the skin, it can irritate and damage it.
 It should also be noted that micro-plastic beads are polluting and harmful to the environment ...
 Why not avoid them!
 For those who want to use a mechanical exfoliant, one should make sure to find a product that is very soft with granules with regular contours.
 A washcloth can also be very suitable!